triblondon/trib.tv/src/pages/posts/2025/wedding-photo-sharing-emilybot.md

 ### Take aways

-OK, so what have I learned from this other than that I'm incapable of writing short blog posts?
+OK, so what have I learned from this, other than the fact that I'm incapable of writing short blog posts?

 - **Guests were not all on the wifi**<br/>
   Obvious in retrospect but if you're not on the wifi, attempting to navigate to `http://192.168.0.56` isn't going to get you very far.
 It would have been pretty easy to expose the server on a public hostname, so that guests on mobile data could still participate.